Oaxaca ... Day of the Dead tour

 Travel

-Fly into Huatulco and and fly out of Oaxaca City.
-I would expect you will need to get a connecting flight in Mexico City.
+Fly into, and out of Oaxaca City.
+There are firect flights here otherwise you will need to get a connecting flight in Mexico City.
 Really, the airport isn’t bad and I can give tips on how to navigate the arrival to find the connections area after clearing immigration.
 Typically baggage will be checked all the way through and after passport control follow signs for transfers.
 Mexico City terminal has various zones where the gates are located.
 If flying air mexico be prepared to pay extra on way home to check bags all the way to your destination (about $25)

 You will need a valid passport.
 It needs to be valid for the entire travel period and have two blank pages.
 It does NOT need to be valid for 6 months after the trip for US citizens.

-For the tour, we use a 15-seater Sprinter van with Driver, USB charges and AC.
+For the tour, we use a 15-seater Sprinter van with Driver, USB charges and AC... or something similar.
 Everyone has a window seat.
 Water jug in back to fill water bottles

 Itinerary

-October 25 - Arrive at Huatulco airport (if everyone arrives the day before we get to go birding all day)
+October 26 - Arrive at Oaxaca International Airport (if everyone arrives the day before we get to go birding all day)

-October 31 - Birding at Monte Alban and enjoy the downtown
+October 27 - Birding at Monte Albán (The archeological site) AM and enjoy the Oaxaca's downtown (Slaty Vireo and Golden)

 "My first birdwatching trip ever ...
 It was an experience I’ll never forget!
 Our guides, Steve & Kash made it even better with their deep avian knowledge, enthusiasm and friendly, relaxed attitude.
 Every moment was a new insight of the people, their culture, varied landscapes and the rich species diversity of the region."